- Fees & funding

 As a research degree student, you would be expected to engage with the research culture (including training and development) in your home department/faculty and across the University and sector.

-Our research degrees are not available through distance learning: you would need to complete the full training programme in semester one of your first year as well as fully engage with the training on offer throughout the rest of your degree, all of which is on campus.
+Our research degrees are not available through distance learning: you would need to complete the full training programme in semester one of your first year as well as fully engage with the training on offer throughout the rest of your degree, most of which is on campus.

 - MRes is available on either a full- or part-time basis.